-The part will be placed into the box three times.
-Each time the best profile will contact or be parallel to one of the three planes.
+Placement of theThe part will be placed into the box three times.
+Each time the bestModelprofile will contact or be parallel to one of the three planes.
 Although there are many combinations, the choices are limited to three for this exercise.